CosmWasm/docs-deprecated/learn/using-contracts/setup.md

 Then I will show you how to easily interact with this contract.
 As JSON manipulation and local variables are not so much fun in BASH, we use the [`@cosmjs/cli`](https://github.com/CosmWasm/cosmjs/tree/master/packages/cli) tool instead of the `coral` CLI tool.

+But, before we get into the fun part of playing with the smart contracts, I want to make sure you know how to use your tools and not loose your private keys.

 You must have Node 10+ installed locally to run it.
 It has been tested on Ubuntu, and may not work properly on Windows (we assume a HOME environmental variable).
 PRs welcome.